KulkarniKaustubh/BigData/assignment2/README.md

 # Page Rank Algorithm implementation with Map Reduce

 ### Execution
-Ensure that you have a input, output dir under /user/(username).
+Ensure that you have an input, output dir under /user/(username).
 The same can be achieved by :
 ```sh
 $ $HADOOP_HOME/bin/hdfs dfs -mkdir /user
 $ $HADOOP_HOME/bin/hdfs dfs -mkdir /user/(desired username)